orhanhenrik/tdt4140G70-backend/README.md

 ## Project setup:

 1. Install python3 in your path
+2. Elasticsearch (use either 2.1 or 2.2)

+  2.1 Install docker and docker-compose and run `docker-compose up -d`
+  2.2 Install elasticsearch 5 with the ingest plugin

+3. Run the two first queries of [this file](docs/elasticsearch/test.query) against elasticsearch to configure the index
-2. Clone and start the django app:
+4. Clone and start the django app:

 * Linux:
 ```